Alberta Highway 3A: Lethbridge

 The third segment of Highway 3A provides access to West Lethbridge.
 It diverges from Highway 3 southeast of Coalhurst, in the form of a Y interchange running for only 650 m in the Lethbridge County before ending at Lethbridge city limits and continuing as Westside Drive; essentially the area inside the provincially maintained interchange right-of-way, and is unsigned.
-It is a remnant of a larger 6 km route that followed present-day Westside Drive and Bridge Drive and was the original western approach the Highway 3 bridge over the Oldman River; it was commissioned in 1966 when Highway 3 twinned and realigned.
-All but the extreme western portion of the route was decomissied when the area was annexed by the City of Lethbridge in the mid-1980s.
+It is a remnant of a larger 6 km route that followed present-day Westside Drive and Bridge Drive and was the original western approach to the Highway 3 bridge over the Oldman River; it was commissioned in 1966 when Highway 3 twinned and realigned.
+All but the extreme western portion of the route was decommissioned when the area was annexed by the City of Lethbridge in the mid-1980s.

+West Lethbridge grew substantially as a residential district after University of Lethbridge relocated to a permanent campus on the west side of the Oldman River valley in 1971.
+The university's move prompted what the Canadian Encyclopedia described as "a westward shift in the orientation of the city," accompanied by a new road bridge over the Oldman River and the development of residential neighbourhoods on the plateau west of the valley.
+As the surrounding area was annexed by the City of Lethbridge during the mid-1980s, the former provincial alignment, which had served as the western road approach to the original Highway 3 bridge over the Oldman River, was absorbed into the municipal road network under the names Westside Drive and Bridge Drive.
+The 650 m stub that survives as Highway 3A represents the portion of the interchange area at the western junction with Highway 3 that lies within Lethbridge County, just outside the city boundary near Coalhurst.

+The Oldman River, which the original 6-kilometre alignment bridged as its centrepiece, runs through a deeply incised valley that forms a prominent geographic boundary on Lethbridge's western edge; the valley bottom is occupied by a chain of parks extending from south to north through the city.
+The highway segment that preceded Highway 3A used a bridge over this valley to connect the approaching roadway from Coalhurst and the agricultural land to the west.
+After the 1966 twinning relocated the primary through-traffic alignment and a new bridge was constructed, the old approach road and its bridge became superfluous to highway traffic, and provincial designation was progressively withdrawn as annexation brought the land into Lethbridge city jurisdiction.